inductiva/inductiva/tutorials/simulators/OpenSees.md

 task.print_summary()
 ```

-### What's Changed

-The code in this example is largely the same as the previous one, but with two
-key differences:

-1. When initializing the simulator, we now specify `interface="python"`.
-2. The `sim_config_filename` now points to a Python file: `example_mpi_paralleltruss_explicit.py`.

-That's it!
-All you have to do is change the `interface` parameter to match the
+All you need to do is change the `interface` parameter to `python` to match the
-file type of your OpenSees use case.
+file type of your OpenSeesPy use case.
+It's that simple!